anamsilva2696/ravesoft_desafio1/README.md

 # Frontend Application - Vue.js

 This is the frontend application of the full-stack system, built using Vue.js.
 It allows users to log in, submit applications, and view their applications.
-This project inscludes the design asked for the frist challange and the consumation of the api to submit and see applications asked for the third challange.
+This project includes the design asked for the frist challange and the consumation of the api to submit and see applications asked for the third challange.

 ---